-- It works on a constrained generator matrix with the minimum degrees of freedom needed to encompass all lattices, but only one rotation and scaling of each. - It is a stochastic gradient algorithm. - It can operate in dimensions from 2 to at least 20. - It has initially the ability to escape shallow local minima, but the ability decreases with training time. - Its output is accurate enough to make possible the identification of exact generator matrices for locally optimal lattices. - It converges to relatively few local minima.
-Of the local minima, it tends to favor the better ones. - In dimensions 2-8, it rediscovers the lattices that have previously been reported as best known. - In dimension 9, it discovers a new lattice (3.1), which is considerably better than any lattice previously known.
-It has an uncommon structure for locally optimal lattices. - In dimension 10, it shows that a significant improvement can be attained by employing D{10}^+ instead of the lattices that have been considered before. - It suggests that the famous duality conjecture by Conway and Sloane may be false. - It directs us towards the D_d^+ tessellation, which was shown to perform better than any known lattice tessellation in dimensions 7 and 9.
+- We develop an iterative algorithm, which initially has the ability to escape shallow local minima, but the ability decreases with training time. - The optimization problem has relatively few local minima.
+Of the local minima, our experiments tend to converge into the better ones - Numerically generated lattices can yield exact lattices by symmetry arguments. - In dimensions 2-8, we rediscover the lattices that have previously been reported as best known. - In dimension 9, a new lattice (31) is discovered, which is considerably better than any lattice previously known.
+It has an uncommon structure for locally optimal lattices. - In dimension 10, a significant improvement can be attained by employing D10+ instead of the lattices that have been considered before. - Experiments suggest that the method is applicable to optimization in considerably higher dimensions than 10. - The new lattices suggest that the famous duality conjecture by Conway and Sloane may be false. - We show that the D+d tessellation performs better than any known lattice tessellation in dimensions 7 and 9.
 This is the first time that lattices do not hold all second moment world records for tessellations.

-As a graphical summary, we conclude this report with figure 4.1, which presents our values (circles and dots) compared with what was previously known.
+As a graphical summary, we conclude this paper with Fig. 5, which presents our values (circles and dots) compared with what was previously known.